riggedCoinflip/phastebin.py/README.md

 # pastebin.py
-A script that transforms the text in clipboard into a pastebin link
+A script that transforms your clipboard into a pastebin link

 requires:
 pip install pyperclip